 In a preliminary screening and evaluation process, the Renewal Corporation developed screening criteria and evaluated how well each recreation enhancement idea fulfilled each criterion.
 The screening criteria were developed to evaluate if the proposed ideas would (1) result in feasible and durable recreation sites, opportunities, and experiences, and 2) enhance river-based public recreation opportunities and experiences after License Surrender.
-The screening criteria also evaluated whether proposed recreation sites and/or settings are appropriate for the anticipated hydrologic and other natural resource conditions post-dam removal, would fulfill stakeholders' desired recreation and the economic vitality of the area.
+The screening criteria also evaluated whether proposed recreation sites and/or settings are appropriate for the anticipated hydrologic and other natural resource conditions post-dam removal, would fulfill stakeholders' desired recreational opportunities and experiences, and would provide the recreation resources needed for commercial recreation and the economic vitality of the area.
 For each idea, the screening questions listed below were asked.